cobieta/Java-Coursework/README.md

 # Java-Coursework
 Coursework from my 1st Year University Object-Oriented Programming module.
+The task was to program a Computer Accessories Shop stock system in Java.
+Inlcudes a class diagram of all classes I created for this system.
+You can run the system by downloading the CAS2020_Elzbieta_Stasiak-Antser folder and running the cas.jar file contained within it, it will run on Windows.
+I used the Eclipse IDE to program the system.